lola kirke on her queer hollywood murder mystery 'gemini'

 Jill goes from existing in Heather’s shadows to desperately seeking anonymity, even donning a bleach blonde wig.
 Do you ever wish you were anonymous?

 I don’t know, I don’t think that I don’t have anonymity.
-When people recognise me it actually feels, for the most part, like a pretty nice reminder that people are getting to experience things that I make.
+When people recognize me it actually feels, for the most part, like a pretty nice reminder that people are getting to experience things that I make.
 That’s nice, because you need an audience when you’re an artist or a creative person.
 It has yet to be a hindrance to me.

 What about when you’re touring through small-town America as a musician?